snizio/italian-wiktionary-parser/README.md

   - "ipa": the IPA phonetic transcription (as a list since there can be more IPA for a single lemma).
   - "sill": hyphenation (also as a list of syllables).
   - "etim": etymology.
+  - "sin" and "ant": list of synonyms and antonyms.
 - "meanings":
   - Each meaning is disambiguated by the Part of Speech (PoS) as reported by Wiktionary.
 So for each PoS we have:
     - "morpho": the morphological information (if available, usually never available for verbs).